mhvk/baseband/docs/baseband/install.rst

    Baseband currently cannot be built with `pip <http://www.pip-installer.org/en/latest/>`_, but eventually...

-Currently, baseband can only be installed by getting its source code, and either running it directly or installing it.
+Currently, Baseband can only be installed by getting its source code, and either running it directly or installing it.

 Obtaining source code